nispr/intellij-plugin-experiments/README.md

 # Intellij Plugin Experiments

-This is a very simple Intellij plugin demonstrating some basic .
+This is a very simple Intellij plugin trying out some basic features of the Intellij Plugin SDK.

 ### Functional features
 - Transpiling test cases fetched from a specified JIRA/Zephyr API to Kotlin code.